Basic Radiation Safety Course

 BRS certification should be held by any person who is practising industrial radiography and is at one of two levels of competence in radiation safety, which the PCN Scheme recognises.
 PCN radiography certificates are valid only so long as the holder holds any other level of PCN radiation protection certification, or valid radiation safety certification recognised by The British Institute of NDT.
 For initial radiography candidates, the basic radiation safety examination may be taken at the same time as the radiography examination.

-Days: 2 days training and 1 day exam
+Days: 2 days training followed by exam

 Duration: 16 hours